ocaml-forge/forge-dump-tools/README.md

 * Migrate bugs, features requests and patches from the .zip file and create Github Issues.

+The goal of this project is not to be long term maintained.
+It is provided as a one off solution to migrate the OCaml forge dump.

 <!-- TODO: add a link to website/announce for the dump. -->

 [opam]: https://opam.ocaml.org